gillianbc/javabrains-microservices/README.md

 # Overview

 Four separate Spring Boot Applications.
 * the catalog - e.g. http://localhost:8081/catalog/1
 * the movie info e.g. http://localhost:8082/movies/1
 * the ratings e.g. http://localhost:8083/ratings/1
 * the discovery server http://localhost:8761

+The catalog is the daddy - it shows the name/desc of favourite films for a user along with his ratings.
+(I only have user id 1)
+The name/desc of a film comes from the movie info microservice.
+(Only ids 1 and 2 available) The rating of a film comes from the ratings microservice.
+(Only ids 1 and 2 available)

 # Notes
 The port is configure in `application.properties` - by default it is 8080.